manticoresoftware/manticoresearch/doc/prepared-statements.md

   - JSON and blob are transmitted as strings and stored as string literals.
   - DATETIME/TIMESTAMP/DATE/TIME are rendered as SQL literals via formatted strings.
   - NULL is rendered as SQL NULL.
+- Long data:
+  - COM_STMT_SEND_LONG_DATA can be used only with string-like parameter types; other types are rejected.
+  - When present, long data replaces the inline parameter value for that index.
+  - If the NULL bitmap is set for a parameter, the result is SQL NULL even if long data was sent.
 - Vector/MVA:
   - Accepted input: "(1,2,3)" only.
   - Rejected input: "1,2", "[1,2]", or any list with invalid tokens (eg. "(1, bad)").
+  - NULL parameters are rejected for raw list bindings (TO_MULTI/TO_VECTOR or inferred MVA/float_vector).
 - Prepared metadata termination:
   - For libmysql/mysql CLI clients, EOF packets are sent as raw EOF (0xFE) after metadata, even if the client advertises DEPRECATE_EOF.
   - For other clients, EOF is omitted when CLIENT_DEPRECATE_EOF is set; otherwise EOF packets are sent.